yegor256/blog/_posts/2017/apr/2017-04-18-no-help-via-email.md

 image: /images/2017/04/il-divo.jpg
 jb_picture:
   caption: Il Divo (2008) by Paolo Sorrentino
+buffer:
+  - "I'm asking everybody who seeks help from me personally to go to one of these public channels and ask there"
+  - "When the question is asked publicly, everybody can see our conversation and learn something from it"
+  - "Thus, you can expect no help provided privately, but all public questions will be answered"
 ---

 I've been blogging and writing for almost three years now, and a few times a week